 Every day, I have a bad hair day.
 My hair is typical Finnish – one strand of hair is fine, and the natural color is somewhere between ash, gold, and dirty road.
-(Swedes are the blond and tanned ones).
 Additionally, I don’t have a lot of it, and it does not grow.
 Even the color has turned darker since my pregnancy.
-Anything about the hair gets me irritated – almost anxious sometimes – so any additional negativity such as low-quality products, piles of waste, and the feeling of guilt do not help.
+Anything about the hair gets me annoyed – almost anxious.
+So any additional negativity such as low-quality products, piles of waste, and the feeling of guilt do not help.
 There was my rant.

-So how to avoid those piles of plastic generated from the shampoos and conditioners?
-You might be familiar with the annoyance of shampoo bottles lying around on the bathroom shelves.
-Conditioners, rinse out or leave-in.
-All of them halfway empty, slippery, and falling on the floor.
-Additionally, hair care can be so freaking expensive, yet beautiful hair is still not guaranteed.
-There are metal and glass containers available, but they come at a bit higher price usually, so I found my way to shampoo bars.
-Obviously, we don’t want to wash our hair with a piece of soap, even I would not go that low, and it seems many people think that shampoo bars are just soap and destroy their hair.
+How much of your current purchase process is just an old habit?
+You go to the store and buy the “usual one.”
+When thinking about it, we actually have several options, even with quality products.
+There are metal and glass containers available, but they come at a bit higher price usually.
+Hence, I found my way to shampoo bars.
+We don’t want to wash our hair with a piece of soap, even I would not go that low, and it seems many people think that shampoo bars are just soap and destroy their hair.
 But this is not the case.
 I gave the bars a chance, got a few misses, and now I have found some great brands!

 Do you want to give HiBAR a try?
 Order from EarthHero (it’s cheaper!) -10% COUPON: FORTHEEARTHANDUS

 I have ordered some shampoo bar samples (such a good idea to sell just tiny pieces to try) from the Sheets Laundry club.
-Also, Package Free has many brands available, and for example, the MEOW MEOW TWEET Rosemary Avocado has been a great choice for me.
+Also, Package Free has many brands available.
+For example, the MEOW MEOW TWEET Rosemary Avocado has been an excellent choice for me.
 The hair gets texture but does not feel puffy.
 (It does not rinse out well if the water is too hard.)

 Wish to try Sheets Laundry Club?
 With the code REF6GHUPNNQ9H you can get 20% off of the price.